w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 ---

-Formal systems, like natural languages, are shifty.
+Formal systems, like natural languages, are slippery.
 Godel found their descriptions incomplete.
-Tarski proved them incapable of defining their motives.
+Tarski proved them incapable of reciting their motives.
 Said Poincare:

 > "Mathematics is the art of giving the same name to different things."[^12]